 9. Basilica of Santa Maria Novella

-Across from the main railway station of the same name, Basilica of Santa Maria Novella is Florence’s first and principal Dominican basilica.
+Across from the main railway station of the same name, the Basilica of Santa Maria Novella is Florence’s first and principal Dominican basilica.
 It is one of the top free things to do in Florence as it has a Gothic Romanesque Renaissance architectural style.
 The basilica has an impressive marble facade with emerald green and white patterns.
-Many chapels and cloisters are incorporated in this vast basilica.
+Many chapels and cloisters are incorporated into this vast basilica.

 10. Florence’s State Museums, Parks, and Gardens